 Ingredients Notes

 - Butter - do not substitute anything for the butter.
 Butter is important to the flavor of these cookies.
-If you were to sub, say margarine for the butter , your cookies would taste like margarine and I'm not gonna lie, it will not taste good.
+If you were to substitute, say, margarine for the butter, your cookies would taste like margarine, and I'm not gonna lie, it will not taste good.
 Both unsalted butter and salted butter work fine.

-- Powdered Sugar - please note that this cookie recipe calls for powdered sugar aka confectioners' sugar instead of granulated sugar.
-Granulated sugar making a crumbly, grainy dough and will not work for this recipe.
+- Powdered Sugar - Please note that this cookie recipe calls for powdered sugar, aka confectioners' sugar, instead of granulated sugar.
+Granulated sugar makes a crumbly, grainy dough and will not work for this recipe.

 - NOTE - This is an easy cookie dough to mix up.
-The main differences between this sugar cookie recipe and most others is that I use powdered sugar aka confectioners' sugar instead of granulated sugar.
+The main difference between this sugar cookie recipe and most others is that I use powdered sugar, aka confectioners' sugar, instead of granulated sugar.

-- NOTE - This cookie dough does need to refrigerate for at least an hour before rolling it out so make sure you plan for that.
+- NOTE - This cookie dough does need to be refrigerated for at least an hour before rolling it out, so make sure you plan for that.

 - NOTE - I've had a few people end up with crumbly dough.
-I've never been able to replicate the problem myself but thanks to a reader it's been suggested that perhaps some are firmly packing the flour in the measuring cup instead scooping without packing.
-In baking you NEVER firmly pack flour.
+I've never been able to replicate the problem myself, but thanks to a reader, it's been suggested that perhaps some are firmly packing the flour in the measuring cup instead of scooping without packing.
+In baking, you NEVER firmly pack flour.
 See this article for how to properly measure flour for more information.

 - Cream the butter and the powdered sugar in a large bowl or in the bowl of a stand mixer fitted with a paddle attachment.

-- Add the eggs, vanilla and almond extracts to butter mixture.
+- Add the eggs, vanilla, and almond extracts to the butter mixture.

-- Scrape down sides of the bowl and mix in the flour well.
+- Scrape down the sides of the bowl and mix in the flour well.

 - The dough will be quite sticky at this point.

-- Put the cookie dough in a container, cover with plastic wrap and chill for an hour in the fridge.
+- Put the cookie dough in a container, cover it with plastic wrap, and chill for an hour in the fridge.

 - Preheat oven to 375 degrees.

-- Line baking sheets with parchment paper or spraying them with non-stick cooking spray.
+- Line baking sheets with parchment paper or spray them with non-stick cooking spray.

-- On a lightly floured surface roll out the cookie dough to about ¼ inch thick.
+- On a lightly floured surface, roll out the cookie dough to about ยผ inch thick.

 - Cut out shaped with whatever cookie cutters you like.